dianaow/d3-network-time/README.md

 <a href="#network_start" name="network_start">#</a> <i>network</i>.<b>start</b>([<i>start</i>])

-_start_ represents the date (a string value) which the animation begins at.
+_start_ represents the date (a UNIX Epoch timestamp) which the animation begins at.
 If _start_ is not specified, returns the first date found in data.links.

 <a href="#network_end" name="network_end">#</a> <i>network</i>.<b>end</b>([<i>end</i>])

-_end_ represents the date (a string value) which the animation stops.
+_end_ represents the date (a UNIX Epoch timestamp) which the animation stops.
 If _end_ is not specified, returns the last date found in data.links.

 <a href="#network_style" name="network_style">#</a> <i>network</i>.<b>style</b>([<i>style</i>])

-The _style_ represents the animation type.
-If _style_ is not specified, it defaults to a static render of graph only at the specified _start_ value, ignoring the _end_ value, if provided.
-If _style_ is 'auto', the animation runs upon function invocation, displaying each iteration between a range of dates between _start_ and _end_ value.
-If _style_ is 'step', then only a transition between _start_ and _end_ value is displayed.
+The _style_ represents the animation parameters.
+If _style_ is not specified, it defaults to `{mode: null, step: 'day', show_time: false}`.
+This is a static render of graph only at the specified _start_ value, ignoring the _end_ value, if provided.

+If _style.mode_ is 'auto', the animation runs upon function invocation, displaying each iteration between a range of dates between _start_ and _end_ value.
+If _style.mode_ is 'step', then only a transition between _start_ and _end_ value is displayed.

+_style.step_: represents the time iteration gap and has to be any of the following values: `['year', 'month', 'day', 'week', 'hour', 'minute', 'second', 'millisecond']`

+_style.show_time_: allows user to show or hide the timestamp header